 In this case, I guess Faber didn't immediately repackage Days Without End for paperback because actually saw more value in a continued identity for the time being - the book had been so well-reviewed, had won awards, and so better to keep the look that was established in peoples' minds for now.

 But they did later reissue the book in a different cover, which conforms to the exact 'paperback' priorities I just described.
 The second UK paperback leans much more heavily into commerciliality.
 It's still not totally rote or hack.
 I mean it is a Faber book.
 The designer has made choices that set it apart from the thoughtless unchallenging norms for historical fiction, in terms of font choice and palette.
 I come close to liking this one but for me the figures take it down a notch.
 Their dress and body language don't communicate anything.
-And I'm not sure what's going on with the tree being mirrored on the right.
+And I'm not sure what's going on with the tree being mirrored.
 That stylistic choice seems to clash with the naturalistic approach to the rest of the scene and I just don't know what it's meant to connect to in the novel's themes.
 I don't know why the negative space between these trees isn't centred or why one is paler than the other.

 The current UK paperback is better.
 It's good.
 I just feel like it could still be better.
 The silhouettes of two Union soldiers certainly immediately place one in the setting.
 But there's something that feels overall kind of thoughtless about the whole cover.
 This cover was part of a rebranding of some of Sebastian Barry's work coinciding with the publication of A Thousand Moons, and so devised to fit a wider set of style guides/templates.